Thank you notes, email or handwritten?

 I will provide the pro’s and cons of each and my conclusion at the end.

 - Emails can be quick and easy and there is the word spell feature.
 There really isn’t a reason we cannot send an email.
 This email costs nothing and if you don’t have a computer they are available at most public libraries.

-- The beauty about email is that it can be very quick.
+- The beauty of email is that it can be very quick.
 Email can be sent and arrive instantaneously.

-- Email will be legible.
+- An email will be legible.
 Regardless of your chicken scratch, you can at least appear to be professional.

-- The beauty about the hand written note is that it says “you care”.
-We spent time write the note, money (on stationary and stamp) and more time to find a mailbox.
+- The beauty of the handwritten note is that it says “you care”.
+We spent time writing the note, money (on stationary and stamp) and more time to find a mailbox.
 In this age, finding a mailbox is a feat in and of itself and shows dedication.

 - The potential downside of a thank you email is that it can appear to be cold and thoughtless.
 But this is only the case when I receive the short 1 or 2 sentence “Thanks for taking the time to talk about Acme Publishing this afternoon, I really like what you guys are doing” attitude.
 A well thought out email can convey gratitude and reinforce why we are the right candidate for the job.

 - It boggles my mind when I receive a handwritten note with misspellings or notes that are barely legible.
 These folks either do not proofread their work or don’t realize potential customers won’t be able to read their notes.
 Both of these are sure-fire ways to be declined.
 If we know we have poor handwriting, email baby, email.

 As much as I love the handwritten note and all of its symbolic meaning, I believe that the email is a more effective way of conveying thanks.
 Emails arrive instantaneously.
 If we interviewed with the hiring manager in the morning, the email can be in the hiring managers inbox by the afternoon.
 Snail mail can take up to 3 days and the recruiter could have taken any number of actions in those three days: